 Why Artificial Neural Networks Matter for Expanding Businesses

-How data are analyzed is important; it more closely emulates humans’ cognitive functions, allowing for (perhaps unsurprisingly) more human-like interpretation of those data.
-This could mean a significant advancement for how applications interact with humans—and meet their needs—including everyday tasks in the office, providing quick and precise information from huge data sets, and translating from any number of foreign languages—an important feature for businesses with a global presence.
+How data are analyzed is important; it more closely emulates humans’ cognitive functions, allowing for (perhaps unsurprisingly) more human-like interpretation of the data.
+This could mean a significant advancement for how applications interact with humans—and meet their needs.
+This includes everyday office tasks, providing quick and precise information from huge data sets, and translating from any number of foreign languages—an important feature for businesses with a global presence.

 What Does AI, Machine Learning, and Deep Learning Mean for Global Businesses?